BekirK-C/RentACar-Backend/README.md

+RentACar Project Backend

 - This project has been prepared in accordance with SOLID principles, as a training repetition.
-(ReCapProject)\
+(ReCapProject)
-- Project contains Aspects (Validation, Transaction, Cache, Performance).\
+- Project contains Aspects (Validation, Transaction, Cache, Performance).
 - JWT is integrated and Autofac support is used.

 Build With